- What to Expect

 We believe that all students, regardless of socioeconomic status, gender, ethnicity or geographic location, have a responsibility to understand their environment and how it changes.
 We believe that STEM (Science, Technology, Engineering and Mathematics) education develops the skills necessary to adapt to a changing environment, enabling students to continue their way of life for generations to come.

-The Wetlands Discovery Center is comprised of a nonprofit foundation and an advisory council.
-These two groups of volunteers, along with our paid staff, work in collaboration to ensure that the mission of the Center is achieved.
+The Wetlands Discovery Center’s board of directors works in collaboration with the paid staff to ensure the mission of the Center is achieved.

 The Center is working to achieve its mission by developing a campus that will consist of a partially sheltered amphitheater, a wetlands nature exhibit, and three educational buildings.
 The 10,000 square feet of educational buildings will house gallery exhibitions and a laboratory.
 In addition, there will be 17,000 square feet of exterior boardwalks and a reflection pool.
 The completed campus will provide 27,000 square feet of educational space.
 This project is designed to be developed in four phases.
 Each phase is initiated as funds are secured.